 ‘They’re getting cranky’

-“Mom said the girls are getting a little bit frustrated with each other as you would at 14 months,” the charity’s CEO Elizabeth Lodge said Tuesday.
+“Mom said the girls are getting a little bit frustrated with each other, as you would at 14 months,” the charity’s CEO Elizabeth Lodge said last month.

-Born via a caesarean section last year, the girls are believed to be Bhutan’s first conjoined twins.
+Born via caesarean section last year, the girls are believed to be Bhutan’s first conjoined twins.

 As well as the issues with mobility and comfort, Lodge said the twins had recently been losing weight, which had been a concern to doctors who are now observing them closely.

-Several members of the surgical team which will work to separate the Bhutanese girls previously worked on the successful operation to separate conjoined Bangladeshi twins Trishna and Krishna in 2009.
+Several members of the surgical team had worked on the operation to separate conjoined Bangladeshi twins Trishna and Krishna in 2009.

 They were separated after a marathon 27-hour surgery, despite doctors initially giving them only a 25% chance of making it.